Risk Identification and Management Basics Training Course

 Root Cause Analysis (RCA) with Operational Safety Focus

-14 HoursThis instructor-led, live training (online or onsite) is aimed at intermediate-level safety professionals and operational managers who wish to enhance their ability to investigate incidents, identify systemic weaknesses, and design effective corrective and preventive actions.
+14 HoursThis instructor-led, live training (online or onsite) targets intermediate-level safety professionals and operational managers seeking to strengthen their capacity to investigate incidents, detect systemic vulnerabilities, and formulate effective corrective and preventive measures.

 Supply Chain Management in China

-14 HoursSCM (Supply Chain Management) pertains to the control of activities involved in moving goods and materials from suppliers to consumers.
+14 HoursSupply Chain Management (SCM) encompasses the oversight of processes involved in transporting goods and materials from suppliers to end consumers.

-In this instructor-led, live training, participants will gain an understanding of the fundamentals of SCM as they apply specifically to the Slovak market.
-This training is tailored for managers who are considering entering or expanding their operations in Slovakia.
-The course includes a series of discussions, case studies, and exercises designed to help participants prepare for real-world implementation and practice.
+In this instructor-led live training, participants will master the fundamental principles of SCM as they apply to the Chinese market.
+This program is designed for managers seeking to expand into China, featuring discussions, case studies, and practical exercises to prepare them for real-world implementation.

-- Conduct a detailed analysis of common business sourcing challenges in Slovakia
+- Conduct comprehensive analyses of common sourcing challenges in China

 - Sourcing Managers

-- Part lecture, part discussion, exercises, and hands-on practice
+- A blend of lectures, discussions, exercises, and hands-on practice

 Signature Verification and Forgery Detection Training Course